 The tower has two apartments per floor and is crowned with a penthouse.
 The lower floors have a close connection to a new public park to the north, while the upper floors offer views to the centre of Leuven.
 Large balconies, carved into the tower, take advantage of these views while being positioned to respect the privacy of the townhouses to the south.

-The townhouses define a new street along the medieval wall.
+The townhouses define a new street along the medieval wall which has been restored as part of the masterplan.
 They step from three storeys on the street front, to four storeys at the rear.
-Each town house has a garden that leads to a branch of the River Dijle.
+Each town house has a garden that leads to a newly uncovered branch of the River Dijle.
 The four-storey apartment building contains smaller rental flats and serves a transitional function, connecting the townhouses to an existing neighbouring building, further embedding the new development in the neighbourhood.